 In some other countries where central banking tension has arisen, politics might have been expected to play an exaggerated role in choices of new governors.
 Encouragingly, in three notable cases, this does not seem to have been the case.

-At the National Bank of Poland, the successor to Marek Belka, governor since 2010, has not yet been announced.
+At the National Bank of Poland, the successor has not yet been announced to Marek Belka, governor since 2010.
 But it seems likely to be Adam Glapinski, on the bank’s board since February and previously part of the monetary policy council from 2010.
-Glapinski is close to the Law and Justice party (PiS), in power since October 2015; he was adviser to Lech Kaczynski, Polish president up to his death in 2010, the twin brother of Jaroslaw Kaczynski, PiS chairman.
+Glapinski is close to the Law and Justice party (PiS) in power since October 2015; he was adviser to Lech Kaczynski, Polish president up to his death in 2010, the twin brother of Jaroslaw Kaczynski, PiS chairman.
 But Glapinski has enough seniority and experience to bring steadiness to the monetary job.